Bankruptcy - overview

 - it will be more difficult to take out credit while you're bankrupt and your credit rating will be affected for 6 years

-- some of your possessions might have to be sold, for example, your car and any luxury items you own
+- some of your possessions might have to be sold if they are not 'exempt goods'

-- some professions don’t let people who have been made bankrupt carry on working
+- some jobs don’t let people who have been made bankrupt carry on working

 - if you own a business it might be closed down and the assets sold off

 - going bankrupt can affect your immigration status

-- your bankruptcy will be published publicly (although if you’re worried you or your family might be the victims of violence, you can ask that your details aren’t given out)
+- your bankruptcy will be published publicly (although if you’re worried you or your family might be the victims of violence, you can go to court to get an order so your address details aren’t given out)

 What happens at the end of bankruptcy